Indian Bible College Annual Report 2023 - 2024 Financial Highlights

 IBC is unique in its commitment to seeing students graduate debt free.
 This is especially important for the many students who continue on in Native ministry since their ministry opportunities often fail to pay a minimum living wage.
-IBC functions as a faith mission, with most faculty and staff raising their own support under a deputized fundraising system, and primary funding for the general operation of the school coming from donations and grants.
+IBC functions as a faith mission, with most faculty and staff raising missionary support, and primary funding for the general operation of the school coming from donations and grants.
 This keeps tuition costs low, which is vital for prospective students, many of whom come from a financially disadvantaged background.

-During the 2022-2023 academic year, 28 full-time-on-campus students were served (this includes seniors whose less-than-full-time course loads are offset by increased ministry, leadership and discipleship responsibilities), along with 8 part-time students, most of whom participated remotely in Tuesday night courses which are open to the community.
+During the 2023-2024 academic year, 28 full-time-on-campus students were served (this includes seniors whose less-than-full-time course loads are offset by increased ministry, leadership and discipleship responsibilities), along with 15 part-time students, most of whom participated in Tuesday night courses which are open to the community.

 Financials

-Indian Bible College just finished its twelfth year in a row “in the black”!
-We are incredibly grateful for the provision of God through the generosity of His people and the good stewardship of the IBC staff.
+Indian Bible College just finished its thirteenth year in a row “in the black”!
+We are incredibly grateful for the provision of God through the generosity of His people and the faithful stewardship of the IBC staff.

 Volunteers